DanielBatesUK/my-tools/README.md

 http://localhost:3000/aspect-ratio-calculator
 ```

 Title for this tool's name maybe a little miss leading.
 I was helping somebody making overlays for a presentation.
-They wanted (nigh on) pixel perfect 4:3 and 16:9 video feeds of varying sizes through out there presentation.
-This quick and easy tool gave me the dimensions of a box, with a given aspect ratio, via a given height or width.
+They wanted (nigh on) pixel perfect 4:3 and 16:9 video feeds of varying sizes throughout their presentation.
+This quick and easy tool gave me the dimensions (resolution) of a box, with a given aspect ratio, via a given height or width.

 ### Blank Page